-How This Helps: Flight change fees, cancelation fees, and non-refundable deposits can be a source of significant stress, if you have to alter your trip last-minute.
+How This Helps: Flight change fees, cancellation fees, and non-refundable deposits can be a source of significant stress, if you have to alter your trip last-minute.
 Travel insurance helps protect you and your family from any potential losses.
 This can be a huge stress saver.

 Tip #14: It’s Vacation!
 It’s OK to Break Routines

 Here’s a scenario: There’s an incredible show at the resort that your kids will absolutely love.
 But… it’s past their bedtime.
-Sticking to routine is great (and you’ll certainly want to that to keep your kiddos comfortable).
+Sticking to a routine is great (and you’ll certainly want to that to keep your kiddos comfortable).
 Yet, don’t be afraid to break from routine and give your kids a few extra-special moments.

 - Let Them Stay Up Late – You might extend bedtime by 30 to 45 minutes each day, or have one late night.

 - Let Them Make (Some of) Their Own Food Choices – Does your child want some ice cream with lunch?
 Breaking from their normal diets won’t hurt anyone.